Kazuya Tatekabe: Interpersonal relationships

-Role of Gian in "Doraemon"
+Gian in Doraemon

+Tatekabe posing with an official Gian mascot costume for the release of Doraemon: Nobita in the Wan-Nyan Spacetime Odyssey in 2004.

-In the Doraemon anime series, Tatekabe famously voiced the character of Takeshi Gōda, known by his nickname "Gian", for 26 years from 1979 to 2005.
-When he was originally offered the role, Tatekabe had no idea what either Doraemon or the character was.
-At the time he wondered, "What is 'Doraemon'?"
+In the Doraemon anime television series, Tatekabe famously voiced the character Takeshi Gōda, known by the nickname of "Gian", for 26 years from 1979 to 2005.
+When he was originally offered the role, Tatekabe had no idea what Doraemon was or who the character of Gian was, wondering, "What is Doraemon?"
 He had already been familiar with Obake no Q-Tarō, but he did not know about Fujiko Fujio much then.

-When interviewed upon his departure from the franchise, Tatekabe said that playing the role of Gian, a selfish character with strong emotions, required a lot of energy, so in order to prepare for recording, he smoked 20 cigarettes a day and drank alcohol six days a week.
-In late 2004, with his final recording scheduled to occur in about three months, Tatekabe reflected on his time saying, "I wonder how I'll feel on the last recording day, looking back on 26 years.
+When he was interviewed upon his departure from the role, Tatekabe said that playing the role of Gian required a lot of energy, as to prepare for recording, he smoked 20 cigarettes a day and drank alcohol six days a week.
+By late 2004, with his final recording scheduled to occur in about three months, Tatekabe reflected on his time, "I wonder how I'll feel on the last recording day, looking back on 26 years.
 I might even cry."
-He also expressed hope that the next voice actor to voice Gian would be "someone with a kind heart".
+He also expressed hope that the next voice actor for Gian would be "someone with a kind heart".

-Tatekabe wanted to have a drink with the person who would take over the role of voicing Gian in the 2005 series, but was greatly disappointed when he found out that the selected successor for the role of Gian, Subaru Kimura, was only a junior high school student at the time of his casting, only being 14 years old.
-He hoped to live for another five years and then be able drink with him.
-Kimura's high school happened to be close to the house Tatekabe lived at, so Tatekabe would often go to see Kimura whenever there was a school festival or an event going on during the five and a half year wait.
-Tatekabe's wish came true eventually, as Kimura officially turned 20 years old in 2010, so after a bit of planning in motion, they were finally able to go out for drinking together, which became a trending topic online in Japan in 2014 when Kimura shared two photos from the time on his Twitter.
+Tatekabe wanted to have a drink with the person who would take over the role of voicing Gian in the 2005 series, but was greatly disappointed when he found out that the selected successor for the role of Gian, Subaru Kimura, was 14 years old and a junior high school student at the time of casting.
+He hoped to live for another five years and then be able to drink with him.
+Kimura's high school happened to be close to the house Tatekabe lived at, so Tatekabe would often go to see Kimura whenever a school festival or an event was held during the wait.
+Tatekabe's wish eventually came true, as Kimura turned 20 years old in 2010 and they were able to go out drinking together, which became a trending topic online in Japan in 2014 when Kimura shared two photos from the time on Twitter.

-According to Tsutomu Shibayama, director and chief director of the Doraemon anime and Doraemon series, "The voice actors have a deep understanding of the characters, so I don't have to say anything."
-Shibayama gave an example through Tatekabe with the character of Gian, as he was extremely conscious of using foul language.
-Whenever lines like "You idiot!" or "Damn it" were written in the scripts, he ended up receiving complaints from Tatekabe, who complained about how "Gian wouldn't say such things."
-Tatekabe also wrote the lyrics for Gian's staple character song in the 1979 anime, "Ore wa Jaian-sama".
+According to Tsutomu Shibayama, director of the Doraemon anime television series and feature films from 1983 to 2005, "The voice actors have a deep understanding of the characters, so I don't have to say anything."
+Shibayama gave an example through Tatekabe with Gian, as he was extremely conscious of using foul language.
+Whenever lines like "You idiot!" or "Damn it" were written in the scripts, he would end up receiving complaints from Tatekabe about how "Gian wouldn't say such things."
+Tatekabe also wrote the lyrics for Gian's signature character song in the 1979 anime, "Ore wa Jaian-sama".

 Successors

-Due to Tatekabe stepping down with his advanced aging, other voice actors have taken over some of his roles.
+With Tatekabe stepping down due to his advanced aging, the following other voice actors have taken over some of his roles.